bekk/funksjonell-frontend/day3/README.md

 React.render(<Game data={ data } />, document.body);
 ```

 In this extract, both `Score` and `Game` are view components that we used last time.
 The `Game` component is the one being rendered by React, and this component uses the `Score` component.
-In the render function, we are passing the data object as a prop to the Game component, which is passed on down to the Score component.
-At last the Score component uses the receiving prop to show the score in a div.
+In the render function, we are passing the data object as a prop to the `Game` component, which is passed on down to the `Score` component.
+At last the `Score` component uses the receiving prop to show the score in a div.

-This was just an example with one child component, but a `react` component can have as many children as you like.
+This was just an example with one child component, but a `React` component can have as many children as you like.

 ## Redux
-All applications needs a way to handle state (server response, cached data, selected button or filter etc.).
+All applications need a way to handle state (server response, cached data, selected button or filter etc.).
 And as an app grows larger and becomes more complex, a simple way to handle the state will help to make your app development much easier.

 Redux is a predictable state container which means that, by imposing restriction on how and when updates can happen, you can be sure that you always know what your state will be like.